vulpemventures/synthetic-asset-smart-contract/synthetic-asset-contract.rst

 - The signature from Oracle was created after the contract setup
 - The signature from Oracle that attests to the price data block is valid
 - The exact amount of Synth that was issued when the covenant utxo was created, is burned
-- The Issuer authorizes the liquidation
+- The issuer authorizes the liquidation

 To ensure these, the covenant has to check: